It seems you are offline. Please check your connection and try again.

 Can I use it for WhatsApp or Telegram?

-Rarely on a free line, since both block shared numbers.
-For those, rent a clean Danish line instead and it goes through.
+Rarely on a free number, since both block shared numbers.
+For those, rent a clean Danish number instead and it goes through.

 Can other people see my messages?

-On a free line, yes.
+On a free number, yes.
 The page is open to anyone, so do not send anything private to it.
-A paid line keeps every message to you alone.
+A paid number keeps every message to you alone.

 Do I need to install an app?